NXT TakeOver 36: Reception

 The event was met with critical acclaim.
-Kevin Pantoja of 411Mania gave the entire event a 8.5 out of 10 ratings and gave the Walter vs. Ilja Dragunov match a perfect 5 star out of 5 ratings, with the reviewer declaring Walter as "the best wrestler on the planet".
+Kevin Pantoja of 411Mania gave the entire event an 8.5 out of 10 ratings and gave the Walter vs. Ilja Dragunov match a perfect 5 star out of 5 ratings, with the reviewer declaring Walter as "the best wrestler on the planet".
 Kevin Berge of Bleacher Report praised all the matches except the Ridge Holland vs. Trey Baxter which was graded C, their lowest graded match from the event.
 Raquel González vs. Dakota Kai, Walter vs. Ilja Dragunov, and Kyle O'Reilly vs. Adam Cole were particularly praised, with Walter vs. Ilja Dragunov being awarded the highest grading of A+ and being called the potential match of the year.
 Walter vs. Ilja Dragunov became the highest-rated WWE match of all times according to Cagematch.net, with a rating of 9.69 out of 10, surpassing the previous record held by Shawn Michaels vs. The Undertaker at WrestleMania 25.
 Fans all over the world took to Twitter and praised the Walter vs. Ilja Dragunov match.
-Dave Meltzer of the Wrestling Observer Newsletter praised the event and gave the Ilja Dragunov vs. Walter a rating of 5.25 stars, making it only the fourth match in WWE history to exceed the 5 star ratings system.
+Dave Meltzer of the Wrestling Observer Newsletter praised the event and gave the Ilja Dragunov vs. Walter a rating of 5.25 stars.

 Aftermath

 This would be Karrion Kross' final NXT match.
 Prior to TakeOver 36, Kross debuted on Raw on July 19, where he lost to Jeff Hardy in under two minutes.
 On the Raw after TakeOver 36, Kross was moved to the Raw brand, where he performed without Scarlett and wore a gladiator helmet and suspenders during his entrance.
 This attire and character direction was criticized, with many deeming those changes unnecessary and poorly thought out.
 On November 4, Kross and Scarlett were released from their WWE contracts, although they did return on the August 5, 2022, episode of SmackDown.

 This would be Samoa Joe's final WWE match.
 On September 12, Joe relinquished the NXT Championship due to what WWE reported as an unspecified injury, and was released from his WWE contract on January 6, 2022.
-In March 2022, Joe stated that the real reason he relinquished the title was because he tested positive for COVID-19, as well as Vince McMahon wanting to change the overall direction of NXT with the rebranding to NXT 2.0 and the reverting to being WWE's developmental territory (more on that later).
+In March 2022, Joe stated that the real reason he relinquished the title was because he tested positive for COVID-19, as well as Vince McMahon wanting to change the overall direction of NXT with the rebranding to NXT 2.0 and the reverting to being WWE's developmental territory (see below).
 After the NXT Championship was vacated, a fatal four-way match for the vacant title was announced for the September 14 episode of NXT.
 The match was won by Tommaso Ciampa, making him a two-time NXT Champion.